learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ### Cloning to Your Local Machine

 Once an assignment fork has been created, you'll need to download it to your local machine.
-To do this, on your personal GitHub fork of the assignment first click the **Code** button.
+To do this, on your personal GitHub fork of the assignment, first click the **Code** button.
 A pop-up will appear that says **Clone with HTTPS**.
 You'll see a URL provided starting with `https://...`.